bscotch/typescript-template/README.md

   + Remove the `private` field **if you want to publish to npm**.
   + If you do not want to publish to npm, remove `&& npm publish` from the `scripts.postversion` script.
 1. Check the `.gitignore` and add any filetypes or folders you want to keep out of your repo.
+1. Remove any stuff from the template that you don't care about.
+(You can do this at any time.)
 1. Commit all your changes: `git add -A; git commit`
 1. Push your commit: `git push -u origin develop` (the `-u` lets you just run `git push` without the other arguments from here on)